Broking & Agency

-We act for insurance brokers and their clients in collecting the “difficult” claims in the international insurance and reinsurance market.
-In this workdoing so, we act as a form of “claims counsel” to support the claims collection process.
-This results in a saving of time and can increases the amount recovered.
+We act for insurance brokers and their clients in pursuing the “difficult” claims in the international insurance and reinsurance market.
+In doing so, we act as a form of “claims counsel” to support the claims process.
+This results in a saving of time and can increase the amount recovered.
 Whether retained by the broker or the insured or reinsured themselves, the presentation of a claim on the basis of an accurate legal analysis of coverage can enhance the reputation of our client generally within the market.

 Many underwriters, producing brokers and insureds have had the experience of an inadequate service in the handling of accounts.
 We are experienced in working with brokers to resolve such difficulties, promptly, efficiently and cost-effectively.

 We are also experienced in dealing with the “failing” broker, protecting premium and claims funds and, if necessary, petitioning for the appointment of a liquidator.